BlasBenito/PalaeoFireModeling/README.md

 # PalaeoFireModeling
 Netlogo code to simulate the effect of fire on forest dynamics (5 species) over millenial time scales.

-# This text is a work in progress
+This text is a work in progress, but the model is fully functional, and a paper describing it will be available soon.

 ![Screenshot](snapshot.png)